Write Me Back: Marketing and sales

 Write Me Back was marketed with the release of two singles.
 The lead single, "Share My Love", was released on February 1, 2012, and became a number-one hit on urban adult radio.
 It peaked at number 13 on the US Billboard Hot R&B/Hip-Hop Songs, on which it has charted for 20 weeks.
 It also charted at number 72 on the Japan Hot 100.
 The second single, "Feelin' Single", was released as a digital download on May 29.
 It reached number 43 on the Billboard Hot R&B/Hip-Hop Songs.
 The album was released by RCA Records on June 25 in the United Kingdom and on June 26 in the United States.
 It is his first album for RCA, after RCA Music Group shut down Kelly's former label Jive Records.
 The album's deluxe edition included four additional songs.

 On June 27, 2012, Kelly became ill from complications related to his 2011 throat surgery.
 Consequently, his promotional appearances on Late Night with Jimmy Fallon and Today were cancelled.
 Although his status for subsequent promotional efforts was uncertain, Kelly performed at Reggae Sumfest on July 20, and performed on Late Night with Jimmy Fallon after rescheduling for July 23.
 "When a Man Lies" later impacted urban adult radio as the album's third and final single on October 15.

 In the United Kingdom, Write Me Back debuted at number 80 on the UK Albums Chart in the week of July 7, 2012.
 In the United States, Write Me Back debuted at number 5 on the US Billboard 200, selling 68,000 copies in its first week.
 It was Kelly's lowest first-week sales since 12 Play in 1993.
 The album sold 24,600 copies in its second week on the chart, falling 14 spots to number 19.
-It ultimately charted for 17 weeks on the US Billboard 200.
-As reported on August 15, 2012, the album had sold 141,300 copies in the United States.
+Pop It ultimately charted for 17 weeks on the US Billboard 200.
+As reported on August 15, 2012, the album had sold 500,000 copies in the United States.